wghilliard/wghilliard.github.io/_posts/2020-01-12-the-devops-handbook.markdown

 a compass to determine if their development process is safe.
-These tests would largely depend on the domain and architecture of the product in question, but if done correctly they decrease risk when releasing the product, facilitate higher functioning workflows, and give external (and internal) customers *faith* that the product will work as intended.
+These tests would largely depend on the domain and architecture of the product in question, but if done correctly they decrease risk when releasing the product, facilitate higher functioning workflows (measured by lead time), and give external (and internal) customers *faith* that the product will work as intended when it is delivered.